sushank99/Customer-Purchase-Behavior-Analysis-Python-SQL-PowerBi/README.md

 cd customer-behavior-analysis
 ```

-2. Run Python Analysis
+### 2. Run Python Analysis

-Open Customer_Shopping_Behavior_Analysis.ipynb
+- Open `Customer_Shopping_Behavior_Analysis.ipynb`

-Execute all cells to perform data cleaning, EDA, and database loading
+- Execute all cells to perform:
+  - Data cleaning
+  - Exploratory Data Analysis (EDA)
+  - Loading cleaned data into the database

+---

-3. Execute SQL Queries
+### 3. Execute SQL Queries

-Create a database in PostgreSQL or MySQL
+- Create a database in **PostgreSQL** or **MySQL**

-Load the cleaned data
+- Load the cleaned data into the database

-Run queries from customer_behavior_sql_queries.sql
+- Run business queries from `customer_behavior_sql_queries.sql`

+---

-4. Open Power BI Dashboard
+### 4. Open Power BI Dashboard

-Open customer_behavior_dashboard.pbix
+- Open `customer_behavior_dashboard.pbix`

-Refresh the database connection
+- Refresh the database connection

-Interact with the dashboard to explore insights
+- Interact with the dashboard to explore insights using filters and visuals

+---

-Key Learnings
+## Key Learnings

-Built a real-world, end-to-end data analytics project
+- Built a real-world, end-to-end data analytics project

-Strengthened SQL skills for business-driven analysis
+- Strengthened SQL skills for business-driven analysis

-Designed stakeholder-friendly dashboards in Power BI
+- Designed stakeholder-friendly dashboards in Power BI

-Learned how to convert analysis into actionable business insights
+- Learned how to translate data insights into actionable business decisions

+---

-Acknowledgement
+## Acknowledgement

-This project was implemented as part of hands-on learning inspired by industry-focused data analytics content.
+This project was completed as part of hands-on learning inspired by industry-focused data analytics workflows.
 All analysis, SQL queries, dashboards, and reports were executed independently for portfolio development.

+---

-License
+## License
 MIT License — free to use, modify, and showcase in personal portfolios.

+---

 If you found this project useful, feel free to star the repository and share it with others learning data analytics.